stephband/literal/README.md

 ### Data binding

-There is a subtle difference between data access via `${ data.title }` and via `${ title }`.
-Constants are not observed for live data-binding.
+There is a subtle difference between data access via `${ data.title }` and via `${ title }` – constants are not observed for live data-binding.

-Behind the scenes accesses to the main `data` object are recorded on each render, allowing literal to know exactly which attributes and text nodes need to be rendered or ignored when data mutates.
+Behind the scenes accesses to the main `data` object are recorded on each render, allowing Literal to know exactly which attributes and text nodes need to be rendered or ignored when data mutates.
 Constants are removed from this process.
-They are re-rendered only when a) they are in an attribute or text node containing another template tag that has mutated or b) when an entirely new data object is passed to the template (in JS via `render(data)`).
+They are re-rendered only when a) they are in an attribute or text node containing another template tag that has been flagged for render or
+b) when an entirely new data object is passed to the template (in JS via `render(data)`).

 Incidentally, immutable objects such as frozen objects are not observed for data-binding, that wouldn't make sense. <!--It is perfectly performant to be